ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 ---
-title: How to Manage a Collection
+title: How To Manage a Collection
 layout: default_toc
 ---